cotodevel/toolchaingenericds-multimediaplayer/README.md

 Project Specific description:

-TGDS Audio Player, supported formats are:
+TGDS Multimedia Player, supported formats are:
 -	IMA-ADPCM (Intel)/WAV/MP3/ (Up to 192K)AAC - M4A - M4B/Ogg/FLAC/NSF/SPC/GBS/+ others working.
 Streaming mp3, ogg and acc is stripped since it´s 2019 and the DS does not support HTTPS (TLS1.2+)
+-	.TVS video + audio file support: See https://bitbucket.org/Coto88/toolchaingenericds-videoplayer for compatible multimedia files conversion

+NTR Mode Usage:
+    - copy all files from /release/arm7dldi-ntr folder to SD:/ root .
+If it prompts for overwrite: Yes to All.
+    - Run the NDS file

+TWL Mode Usage:
+    - copy all files from /release/arm7dldi-twl folder to SD:/ root .
+If it prompts for overwrite: Yes to All.
+    - Now open TWiLightMenu (you must set it up first, so you can run TWL mode apps), and run the TWL file.

 Buttons:
-(Start): File Browser -> (A) to play audio file
-(L): Recent Playlist
+(Start): File Browser -> (A) to play multimedia file (L): Recent Playlist
 (R): Random audio file playback
 (B): Stop audio playback